catzy007/catzy007.github.io/blog/posts/2019-09-13-running-macos-on-any-linux-machine/index.md

 ### **Running MacOS on Any Linux Machine**
 #### Saturday, September 14, 2019
+While i'm enjoying watching youtube videos, i'm stumbleupon at [Linus Tech Tips videos](https://www.youtube.com/watch?v=ATnpEOo3GJA) where he run MacOS on Virtual Machine and then i be like what? then some weeks later i decided to try that myself and here we go.

 Okay what were doing here?
 Basically i'm going to tell you how to install MacOS on non Apple computers.
 Actually you have some choice, first using [Hackintosh](https://hackintosh.com/) it's basically customized version of MacOS so you can install it on non apple computer but it came with some problem some has no wifi, bluetooth,